List of awards and nominations received by Disturbed

-Disturbed is an American heavy metal band which was formed when guitarist Dan Donegan, drummer Mike Wengren and bassist Steve "Fuzz" Kmak hired vocalist David Draiman in 1996.
+Disturbed is an American heavy metal band that was formed when guitarist Dan Donegan, drummer Mike Wengren and bassist Steve "Fuzz" Kmak hired vocalist David Draiman in 1996.

-Over the course of its career, Disturbed has earned two Grammy nominations, one Billboard Music Award nomination and one iHeartRadio Music Awards nomination.
+Over the course of its career, Disturbed has earned three Grammy nominations, one Billboard Music Award nomination and five iHeartRadio Music Awards nominations.
 Overall, Disturbed has received 7 awards from 30 nominations.